sogaiu/small-peg-tracer/README.md

 ### spt

-With no other arguments, some trace files will be generated based on a
+With no other arguments, some trace files will be generated based on how `janet` is feeling:
-choice:

 ```
 $ spt